If you are considering submitting an application to Mercy College, the application fee costs $40.

 |Early Decision I||No||––||––|

 Mercy College does not offer early decision or early action.

 ➡️ Find a list of some competetive colleges that accept significantly more applicants during early decision or early action than during regular admission.

 Getting into Mercy College is moderately difficult.
 Mercy College evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 In 2021, Mercy College accepted 86% of all applicants, around 5,551 from the 6,471 applicants.

 Schools that are moderately difficult to get into, like Mercy College, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.
 Admissions to occupational therapy, physical therapy programs, nursing is program very difficult.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college determines which factors are are most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you stand out.